Last updated on August 23rd, 2023 at 01:38 pm

 5 January – Jan Leeming, TV Presenter.

-8 January – Stephen Hawking, physicist, was born in Oxford.
+8 January – Stephen Hawking, inspirational physicist, was born in Oxford.
+He died in Cambridge on 14 March 2018.

 19 January – Michael Crawford, actor, was born in Salisbury, Wiltshire.